-Where grant funding is not intended to be directly related to activity undertaken by a grant recipient in a specific period, the CCG recognises the expenditure in the period in which the grant is paid.
+Where grant funding is not intended to be directly related to activity undertaken by a grant recipient in a specific period, the clinical commissioning group recognises the expenditure in the period in which the grant is paid.
 All other grants are accounted for on an accruals basis.